carpentries/lesson-development-training/episodes/infrastructure.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Lesson sites are built from source repositories with GitHub Pages.
+- Lesson sites are built with GitHub Pages from source repositories located in GitHub.
 - A new lesson repository can be created from a template maintained by The Carpentries, and configured by adjusting the `config.yaml` file.
-- The main pages of a lesson website are created from Markdown or RMarkdown files in the `episodes` folder.

 ::::::::::::::::::::::::::::::::::::::::::::::::::